elcodo254/alx-higher_level_programming/0x02-python-import_modules/README.md

-2-args.py: Prints the number of and the list of its arguments 3-infinite_add.py: prints the results of addition of all arguments 4-hidden_discovery.py: prints all the names defined by the compiled module provided
+2-args.py: Prints the number of and the list of its arguments 3-infinite_add.py: prints the results of addition of all arguments 4-hidden_discovery.py: prints all the names defined by the compiled module provided 5-variable_load.py: imports variable from a file and prints its value